Rflands92/Fords-Portfolio/README.md

-Wildfire Analysis

----

 About This Portfolio

-This repository contains GIS projects completed as part of my ArcGIS Enterprise and Server coursework.
+This repository contains GIS projects completed as part of my BootcampGIS coursework.
 Projects focus on spatial analysis, Python scripting with the ArcGIS API, and real-world environmental data.
-I chose to create this project with a Colorado Wildfire in mind versus the course works suggestion.

 ---